yasir-shahzad/ADS122U04_ADC_Arduino_Library/README.md

-# SparkFun ADS122U04 ADC Arduino Library
+# ADS122U04 ADC Arduino Library

 The TI ADS122U04 is a precision 24-bit delta-sigma analog to digital converter.
 It can measure voltage very accurately through two differential or four single-ended inputs.
 It has a flexible input multiplexer,